|

 SWCPC 145

-work in the recently discovered fields in Wichita County.
+in the recently discovered fields in Wichita County.
 In 1930, he opened his own

 business as a consulting geologist for the area.
+Images in this collection have

 Kay, Polly

-Photograph collection, 1922-1928
+Photograph Collection, 1922-1928

 9 photos